munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 explore the same regions twice, but just maintaining that set was a big performance sink.

+<a id="17-note" href="#17" class="skull-note">17</a> Discarding overlapping
-<span class="skull" id="17">17</span> This is the last macro-optimization I did
-and its behavior is very subtle.
+branches is the last macro-optimization I did and its behavior is very subtle.
 Correctly detecting when two partial solutions overlap took a *lot* of iteration.
 Every time I thought I had it, one random weird test would fail where it accidentally collapsed two branches that *would* eventually diverge.

 That bullet list was paid for in blood, sweat, and tears.
 I honestly don't think I could have figured them out at all until late in the project when I had a